 Cardiac rhythmic activity is generated by "pacemaker" cells, which in mammals are located in the SAN.
-Action potentials of SAN cells have a special phase, called diastolic (or pacemaker) depolarization: at the end of an action potential, the pacemaker depolarization slowly moves the membrane voltage up to threshold for firing of a new action potential, thus generating repetitive activity.
-The mechanism responsible for initiation of the process of pacemaker depolarization is the activation during diastole of the pacemaker If current.
-As well as by voltage hyperpolarization, If is activated by intracellular cAMP, and is therefore modulated by the autonomic neurotransmitters noradrenaline (which activates If by increasing intracellular cAMP, thus accelarating rate) and acetylcholine (which inhibits If by the decreasing intracellular cAMP, thus slowing rate).
-These mechanisms are therefore responsible for the modulation of cardiac rate by the autonomic nervous system.
-If-like currents have also been described in a variety of neuronal preparations (Ih).
-In sensory neurons Ih is involved in the perception of external stimuli, or in modulating the transduction of sensory stimuli into electrical signalling.
-Ih is also expressed in some pre-synaptic membranes, where it is involved in plasticity phenomena.
+Action potentials of SAN cells have a special phase, called diastolic (or pacemaker) depolarization.
+At the end of an action potential, the pacemaker depolarization slowly moves the membrane voltage up to threshold for firing of a new action potential, thus generating repetitive activity.
+The mechanism responsible for initiation of the process of pacemaker depolarization is the activation during diastole of the pacemaker “funny” (If) current.
+As well as by voltage hyperpolarization, If is activated by intracellular cAMP (DiFrancesco & Tortora, 1991), and is therefore modulated by the autonomic neurotransmitters noradrenaline (which activates If) by increasing intracellular cAMP, thus accelerating rate) and acetylcholine (which inhibits If) by the decreasing intracellular cAMP, thus slowing rate).
+These mechanisms are therefore responsible for the modulation of cardiac rate by the autonomic nervous system (DiFrancesco Ducouret & Robinson, 1989; DiFrancesco, 1993).

 Genetics of pacemaker channel diseases